Difference Between Song and Hymn

 Main Differences Between Song and Hymn

 1. A song, also known as a praise song or a worship song, is sung in churches in God’s praise.
-In contrast, a hymn is a formal song sung God’s public worship.
+In contrast, a hymn is a formal song sung by God’s public worship.

-2. Every worship song has its music and lyrics, and represents a distinct approach to theology, worship, and music.
-On the other hand, Hymns are always sung to the same rhythm or tune like 8.8.8.8.
+2. Every worship song has its music and lyrics and represents a distinct approach to theology, worship, and music.
+On the other hand, Hymns are always sung to the same rhythm or tune, like 8.8.8.8.

 5. Praise songs came into existence in the 1960s.
 On the other hand, hymns have been in existence for hundreds of years.